kurapica/Scorpio/README.md

 ## System Event Handler ##

 The wow will notify us about what happened in the game world by system events.
-Like `UNIT_SPELLCAST_START` tell us an unit is casting a spell, it'd also give us several arguments to tell who cast it and which spell it is.
+Like `UNIT_SPELLCAST_START` tell us an unit is casting a spell, it also give us several arguments to tell who cast it and which spell it is.
 You can find a full list in [Events List](http://wowwiki.wikia.com/wiki/Events_A-Z_(Full_List)).

 The **Scorpio** module can use **RegisterEvent** API to register and handle the system events, but I'll show the common way in another page, here we'll see a simple way to do it, take the `UNIT_SPELLCAST_START` and `UNIT_SPELLCAST_CHANNEL_START` as the examples.

-We can handle each system events by each handlers:
+We can handle each system events like:

     __SystemEvent__()
     function UNIT_SPELLCAST_START(unit, spell)